 In ancient times, engagement rings were worn by men as a sign of their intention to marry.
 Men would give women jewelry as a gift, and the woman would wear the ring until she was married.
 Today, engagement rings are still given as gifts, but they also serve as symbols of commitment and love.

 Determine what kind of ring you want.
 There are different styles available, including classic, modern, vintage, and antique.
 Each style has its own unique characteristics.
 For instance, a classic ring will likely feature a simple design with no fancy details.
 A modern ring will often have intricate designs and multiple diamonds.
-Learn more about setting styles here.
+Learn more about engagement ring settings.

 If you’re planning to buy an engagement ring, there are several things to consider before making your purchase.
 First, you should decide whether you want a diamond or another gemstone.
 Diamonds are considered the traditional choice, but other stones such as sapphires, rubies, emeralds, and pearls are also popular choices.
 You might also choose a setting style, such as solitaire, three stone, four stone, etc.